responsibledecisionmaking/responsibledecisionmaking.github.io/_schedule/talk_00_opening.md

 # Speaker name
 speaker: Organizers

+webpage: [/organizers/]

 # Title of the event
-title: Opening remarks
+title: Introduction and opening remarks

 # Time of the event
-time: 0815
+time: 0900
 ---